cozy-labs/cozy-docker/README.md

 Cozy Dockerfile
 ===============

+## ⚠️ DEPRECATION WARNING ⚠️ **

+This was an experimental image for the old version of Cozy, based on Node.js.
+Both this version and this image are now deprecated and unmaintained.
+Some work has been done to create an [image for the new, Go based, Cozy V3](https://github.com/cozy/gozy-docker), but this is still a work in progress.

+---

 This is the Dockerfile recipe used to build the official Cozy image.
 It is built on top of the Ubuntu 14.04 image.